auth0/Auth0.Android/README.md

 ### Web-based Auth

-First go to [Auth0 Dashboard](https://manage.auth0.com/#/applications) and go to application's settings.
+First go to [Auth0 Dashboard](https://manage.auth0.com/#/applications) and go to your application's settings.
 Make sure you have in *Allowed Callback URLs* a URL with the following format:

 ```
 https://{YOUR_AUTH0_DOMAIN}/android/{YOUR_APP_PACKAGE_NAME}/callback